Published January 29, 2016

 HUB is joining the growing number of IT services that run 24/7.
 In order to perform routine maintenance, the HUB has previously been unavailable between 2 a.m. and 7 a.m. eastern time.
 But UB’s students and faculty work and study around the clock, and around the world.
 UBIT worked closely with UB Academic Affairs to bring you 24/7 access to the HUB, no matter where you are.
 It’s your information, and now it’s there for you when you anytime you need it.

 A new cloud storage option from Box means you can sync and share your files on any device, anywhere.
 During Spring 2016, UBIT is bringing you a next-generation file storage and sharing solution worthy of the work you do at UB.
-Students will have unlimited cloud storage, as well as more options for syncing and sharing those files across public and personal computers, laptops, smartphones and tablets.
+Students will have more options for syncing and sharing files across public and personal computers, laptops, smartphones and tablets.

 We hope you’re looking forward to a happy and productive spring.
 I’m looking forward to more opportunities to interact with all of you, because the progress we’ve made together is astounding.
 I can’t wait to see where we go together next.